auldana/Methods/Assignments/03-07_SSH-And-Friends/SSH-And-Friends.md

 The syntax for the `scp` command is similar to that of the regular copy command `cp` except that the copying can occur between remote machines.

 We are going to again become root for the purpose of executing this command.
-Below is the sequence of commands you should type at a terminal shell to copy all of the assignments from the Methods class to a new directory `/tmp/Methods/Assignments`:
+Below is the sequence of commands you should type at a terminal shell to copy all of the assignments from the Methods class to a new directory `/tmp/Methods/Assignments`: Done after fixing the dir name[UYA]

     su # to become the root user -- you will have to give the password mkdir -p /tmp/Methods/Assignments # to create the directory into which the files will be copied